 Are Kokeshi dolls good luck?

 According to Japanese folklore, kokeshi dolls are said to bring good luck to their owners.
 These traditional dolls originated in the Edo period in Japan, and were originally made as toys for young girls.
 Kokeshi dolls are typically made from wood, and have a simple cylindrical shape with a large head and small body.
 They usually have painted faces, and their clothes are often decorated with traditional Japanese patterns.
-Although they are now popular souvenirs for tourists, kokeshi dolls still hold a special place in the hearts of many Japanese people.
-Given their long history and cultural significance, it’s no wonder that these charming dolls are believed to bring good luck to those who own them.

 Get the Japanese dolls home today!